Skip to main content

 CaptainDNS targets developers, freelancers, agencies, and European SMBs that want a simple, free, GDPR-compliant tool integrated into their DNS and email stack.

-Quotas, limits, and free plan
+Quotas, limits, and plans

 CaptainDNS practices full transparency on quotas.
 No fine print, no surprises.